funkybob/django-nap/docs/mapper/index.rst

 properties.
 When constructing a Mapper you can pass an object for it to "bind" to.
 All attribute access to the Mapper fields will proxy to this bound object.

-Here's an example to illustrate some of these concepts:
+Here's an example to illustrate some of these concepts.
+Given the class `Person`:

 .. code-block:: python